shruthisuresh20/DataBase-Design-Online-Fitness-Platform/README.md

 ## ðŸ§© Enhanced Entity-Relationship (EER) Model

 The EER model designed for this project showcases a complex yet well-organized fitness platform schema.
-It captures real-world relationships and system logic through:
+It captures real-world relationships and system logic
 <img width="450" height="500" alt="image" src="https://github.com/user-attachments/assets/700c1f96-1301-483b-8c7c-c132b8aaf591" />

 - **Disjoint Role Specialization**: `Login` is the parent entity with a `type` attribute to distinguish between `Customer` and `Trainer`.
 This allows for secure role-based access and system logic separation.